rahul-bali/karm-api-flask/README.md

 # REST API in Flask

 ------
-This is a Flask Application that is just an REST API on a Postgresql Database.
+This is a Flask Application functions as a sample REST API on a Postgresql Database.